-Pebble finishes, combined with modified cement, last 15 years to much longer.
+Pebble finishes, combined with modified cement, last 15+ years.
 This is the most durable cement based pool finish.

 Polished marble finishes are an upgrade to standard marble finishes since the reactive cream layer is polished off the pool finish.
 You can plan on getting 10+ years from this ultra-smooth pool finish.

-Alan Smith Pools offers 3 different sizes of pebble stones in our Gemstone line.
+Alan Smith Pools offers three different sizes of pebble stones in our Gemstone line.

 - The larger stones tend to feel like a wet orange peel.
 We often hear of pebble jobs that turned out rough from other contractors.
 This should not be the case when installed correctly.
 The texture is largely dependent on the skill of the applicator.